Near-Optimal Bayesian Active Learning with Noisy Observations: The Problem and the Algorithm

 Given the fact that GBS performs near-optimally on the \ODT problem, a natural approach to solving \ECDs would be to run GBS until the termination condition is met.
 Unfortunately, and perhaps surprisingly, GBS can perform very poorly on the \ECDs problem.
 Consider an instance with a uniform prior over $\nhypo$ hypotheses, $\hypothesis_1, \ldots, \hypothesis_\nhypo$, and two equivalence classes $\H_1 := \set{h_i : 1 \le i < n}$ and $\H_2 := \set{h_n}$.
 There are tests $\tests = \set{1, \ldots, n}$ such that $h_i(\test) = \indicatorset{i = \test}$, all of unit cost.
 Hereby, $\indicatorset{\event}$ is the indicator variable for event $\event$.
 In this case, the optimal policy only needs to select test $n$, however GBS may select tests $1, 2, \ldots, n$ in order until running test $\test$, where $\hvar = h_\test$ is the true hypothesis.
 Given our uniform prior, it takes $n/2$ tests in expectation until this happens, so that GBS pays, in expectation, $n/2$ times the optimal expected cost in this instance.

 The poor performance of GBS in this instance may be attributed to its lack of consideration for the equivalence classes.
 Another natural heuristic would be to run the greedy information gain policy, only with the entropy measured with respect to the probability distribution on \emph{equivalence classes} rather than hypotheses.
 Call this policy $\igpolicy$.
 It is clearly aware of the equivalence classes, as it adaptively and myopically selects tests to reduce the uncertainty of the realized class, measured w.r.t. the Shannon entropy.
-However, we can show there are instances in which it pays $\Omega(n/\log(n))$ times the optimal cost, even under a uniform prior. \ifthenelse{\boolean{istechrpt}}{ Refer to Appendix~\ref{sec:infogain-stinks} for details. }{ We defer the details to the full version of the paper. }
+However, we can show there are instances in which it pays $\Omega(n/\log(n))$ times the optimal cost, even under a uniform prior. \ifthenelse{\boolean{istechrpt}}{ Refer to Appendix~\ref{sec:infogain-stinks} for details. }{ See the long version of this paper~\cite{dtree-arxiv-version} for details. }

 \daniel{Mention negative result for Bayesian decision-theoretic value of information criteria.
 Perhaps expand out to a theorem statement here?}

 \paragraph{The \algoecd algorithm.} \looseness -1 The reason why GBS fails is because reducing the version space mass does not necessarily facilitate differentiation among the classes $\H_{i}$.
 The reason why $\igpolicy$ fails is that there are complementarities among tests; a set of tests can be far better than the sum of its parts.
 Thus, we would like to optimize an objective function that encourages differentiation among classes, but lacks complementarities.
 We adopt a very elegant idea from Dasgupta~\cite{dasgupta05}, and define weighted edges between hypotheses that we aim to distinguish between.
 However, instead of introducing edges between arbitrary pairs of hypotheses (as done in \cite{dasgupta05}), we only introduce edges between hypotheses in different classes.
 Tests will allow us to cut edges inconsistent with their outcomes, and we aim to eliminate all inconsistent edges while minimizing the expected cost incurred.
 We now formalize this intuition.